Luke-Gentry/agentforce-mcp/README.md

 }
 ```

-The MCP inspector is also useful for seeing what's available.
+Finally, you can use the [MCP inspector](https://github.com/modelcontextprotocol/inspector) to seeing what's available.

 ![mcp-inspector](images/mcp-inspector-httpbin.png)